spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/domain-and-https/centralized-domain/overview-custom-domain.md

 :::tip info

-Custom Domains allows user to access their site via one or more non-Spheron domain names.
+Domains allows user to access their site via one or more non-Spheron domain names.
 By default, the site is always accessible via arweave gateway based on transaction id.

 :::

 :::caution info

-Custom Domains use our domain resolver to serve deployed links.
+Domains use our domain resolver to serve deployed links.
 As it is a beta version and our system is not stable to handle a lot of traffic, we would like to inform you that if you are using it for the production app, please keep in mind that it may break due to unexpected heavy traffic.
 We are currently working on it to stabilize the system and we will inform everyone about it.

 :::

-## Custom domains
+## Domains

 A domain name is the URL or web address where visitors find your site.

-Custom domains allow you to make your sites accessible at your own, non-Spheron domain names (for example, `www.yourcustomdomain.com`).
-Spheron supports all top-level domains in custom domains.
+Custom domains allow you to make your sites accessible at your own, non-Spheron domain names (for example, `www.yourdomain.com`).
+Spheron supports all top-level domains.

 ## Multiple Domains